Head of Mission

 - Strategy and planning: He/she verifies and proposes to the Area Manager the intervention priorities to consolidate the organization’s opportunity to be more involved in the country.
 He/she contributes to the definition of the Country Strategy and proposes the country planning (projects and coordination).

-- Projects’ management: He/she coordinates and directly monitors projects, guaranteeing the correct implementation in conformity with the contractual obligations and donors’ procedures, and in line with COOPI’s procedures and management standards.
-He/she coordinates the elaboration, writing and documents’ preparation for presenting new projects, referring to the Area Manager and the headquarters support offices.
-He/she is responsible for the preparation of projects reports and all the monitoring documents requested by the central headquarters.
+- Projects’ management: He/she coordinates and directly manages an EU-funded project, guaranteeing the correct implementation in conformity with the contractual obligations and donor’ procedures, and in line with COOPI’s procedures and management standards.
+He/she coordinates the identification, elaboration, drafting and documents’ preparation for presenting new projects, referring to the Area Manager and the headquarters support offices.
+He/she is responsible for the preparation of projects reports and all the monitoring documents requested by both the donor and the central headquarters.
 He/she ensures the transmission of all official and administrative project documents to the central headquarters.

 - Country office management: He/she is responsible for all different aspects related to the country office management: economic and financial situation, local regulations, office organization charts, logistics, local and expatriate personnel management, in conformity with the organization’s guidelines.
 He/she guarantees the respect of the country’s legislation and administrative regulation.